MohnishMagesh/fullstack-sample-application/client/README.md

-# Getting Started with Create React App
+# REST API demonstration using fetch

 This app demonstrates the use of rest api using fetch and dynamically shows information from https://jsonplaceholder.typicode.com/